Immigration Legal Services

 NSC’s Legal Services and Immigration Policy program works on behalf of immigrant clients through these specialties:

-Legal Services for Victims of Domestic Violence
+Legal Services for Victims of Domestic Violence and Crime

 Both temporary and permanent immigration relief may be available to immigrants victims of domestic violence and other qualifying crimes.
 NSC staff partners with agencies throughout the region to provide culturally and linguistically appropriate services to immigrant victims of trauma and violence.
 NSC staff also works with immigrants who have suffered other types of gender-based violence.
 Upon meeting eligibility requirements, many survivors of domestic violence will be eligible for free legal services at NSC.